 Helm Holt Boot Price

 For a resoleable boot that’s as sturdy and cool as these, it’s a very fine price.
-I’d look askance at it if it were over $350 but for under 300 bucks, it’s good value.
+I’d look askance at it if it were over $350 but for about $250, it’s good value.

 Helm Holt Boot Pros & Cons